-Matrix pattern for initial states describes the states present at the first occasion (marking), it is noted: ∏ = {1, 0, 0} because ticks are all in the focal sites at the first encounter.

-Encounter matrix which describes the recapture and the recovery process is described here after.
-The recovery probability is the probability that individuals just died were recaptured; we supposed that no individual dead for over a week was recovered:
+Matrix patterns for initial states describe the states at the first occasion (marking) when all ticks are in the focal nest, noted: ∏ = {1, 0, 0} for the proportion of individuals on site 1, site 2 and dead, respectively.
+The encounter matrix describes the recapture and the recovery process.
+For example, p1 indicates the probability that the individual is detected in site 1 (focal nests) given that it is present in site 1 and 1-p1 indicates the probability that an individual is not detected given that it is present in site 1.
+The recovery probability 𝝀 is the probability that individuals that just died were recaptured; we assumed that no individual dead for over a week was recovered: